wodby/wodby-ci/README.md

+# Examples

-# Examples to help you set up CI/CD workflow on Wodby
+The following examples ought to help you set up CI/CD workflow on Wodby.

-Full documentation on CI/CD workflow available at https://docs.wodby.com/apps/deploy/#cicd
+See full documentation on CI/CD workflow at https://docs.wodby.com/apps/deploy/#cicd

 ## Third-party CI

-### Build node application via yarn (managed HTML stack)
+### Static HTML with node

-The following example
+The following example is for managed HTML stack:
 1. Installs your dependencies from `package.json`
 2. Runs build
 3. Builds and pushes a docker image (HTTP server) with contents of `./build`